Falconer distance problem on Riemannian manifolds: Proof of Lemma

 is the desired diffeomorphism.
-One can also define orthogonal projections as above with $p_0'$ as the origin, and in particular, \eqref{equal-distance-foliation} still holds.
+And by this definition, we have } One can also define orthogonal projections as above with $p_0'$ as the origin, and in particular, \eqref{equal-distance-foliation} still holds.
 Recall that in our coordinate chart, $|g_{ij}-\delta_{ij}|<\epsilon_0$.
 We shall choose $\epsilon_0$ to be small enough such that the implicit constant in \eqref{equal-distance-foliation} is uniform under different origins.

 We remark that the foliations given by $V_{p_0}$ at $p_0$ and $V_{p_0'}$ at $p_0'$ are the same if and only if the underlying manifold is flat.
-Nonetheless, these two foliations always share the submanifold
+Now we start the proof of Lemma \ref{l3}.
+For convenience, we denote $R:=R_j^{1/2-\delta}$.